 Abstract

 Tradeoffs across multi-dimensional niche space are thought to be key drivers of species diversity.
-In grassland systems, experimental manipulations of multiple soil resources often produce declines in species richness through collapse in niche dimensionality.
-Two key sets of tradeoffs are hypothesized to govern species responses to nutrient enrichment in grasslands – contrasts between above- and below-ground investment and specialization on individual soil resources.
-The former implies that a single axis characterizes species responses to addition of all limiting soil resources, while the latter suggests that species responses are more highly dimensional.
-Here, we assess the dimensionality of species responses to experimental fertilization of three different nutrient treatments across the Nutrient Network.
-We find evidence for a dominant axis describing fertilization response, indicating that species abundances change in similar fashion across multiple treatments.
+In grassland systems, experimental manipulations of multiple soil resources produce declines in species richness through collapse in niche dimensionality.
+Two sets of tradeoffs are hypothesized to govern species responses to nutrient enrichment in grasslands – contrasts between above- and below-ground investment and specialization on individual soil resources.
+The former implies that a single axis characterizes species responses to addition of all limiting soil resources, while the latter suggests that species responses are of higher dimension.
+Here, we assess the dimensionality of species responses to experimental fertilization of three different nutrient treatments across xx grassland sites around the world.
+We find evidence for a single dominant axis describing fertilization response, indicating that species abundances change in similar fashion across multiple treatments.
 However, consistent deviations from this general relationship by plant functional groups imply that specialization on different soil resources acts as an important secondary driver.
 Our results demonstrate that grassland species may be described along a single gradient of fertilization response, implying a general tradeoff between above- vs. below-ground investment.
 While this finding suggests that anthropogenic enrichment of many nutrients may result in similar compositional shifts, these changes are moderated by community functional diversity.

 Introduction